isomerpages/moe-tanjongkatongsec/pages/terms-of-use.md

 variant: tiptap
 ---
 <h3><strong>Terms of Use</strong></h3>
-<p>Thank you for visiting https://www.tanjongkatongsec.moe.edu.sg/.
-By accessing
+<p>By accessing and using this Web Site, you shall be deemed to have accepted
-and using this Web Site, you shall be deemed to have accepted to be legally bound by these Terms of Use.
+to be legally bound by these Terms of Use.
 If you do not agree to these Terms of Use, please do not use this Web Site.</p>
 <p><strong>General</strong>
 </p>
 <p>2.
 These Terms of Use may be changed from time to time.
 Changes will be